 Trusted Mushrooms take the guesswork out of a muscimol trip, so you don’t have to boil or dry anything (or feed it to reindeer.)
 Just pop a gummy instead!Order Now

 Recipe: How to make cannabis oil with coconut oil, olive oil, or MCT oil

 First things first, get your ingredients ready.

-If using a double boiler, put water in the bottom pan and then add the oil to the top section, stir in the cannabis and heat on low — 130-150°F (55-65°C) — for about one hour.
-In a slow cooker, combine the cannabis and oil and cook at the same low temperature for about an hour.
+If using a double boiler, put water in the bottom pan and then add the oil to the top section, stir in the decarbed cannabis and heat on low — with the water in the bottom simmering gently — for about 1-3 hours.

 It is possible to infuse cannabis into oil without decarboxylation at first, but it will take much longer, possibly several hours.

-Whatever your method, when you’re done cooking the oil and cannabis together, let it cool and then strain the oil to remove the cannabis, and bottle it somewhere far out of reach of children.
+Note: Whatever your method, when you’re done cooking the oil and cannabis together, let it cool and then strain the oil to remove the cannabis, and bottle it, label the bottle and store in a cool dark place.

 How much cannabis should I use for cannabis oil?

-- If you’re using ½ ounce of cannabis that is 14% THC using the above recipe, each teaspoon of oil will contain roughly 40mg of THC.
+- If you’re using ½ ounce (14 grams) of cannabis that is 14% THC using the above recipe, each teaspoon of oil (5mL) will contain roughly 40mg of THC.

-- If you’re using ¼ ounce of cannabis that is 14% THC using the above recipe, each teaspoon of oil will contain roughly 20mg of THC.
+- If you’re using ¼ ounce (7 grams) of cannabis that is 14% THC using the above recipe, each teaspoon of oil (5mL) will contain roughly 20mg of THC.